SHOP

 Peugeot has really upped its styling game in the past few years, with stunners including the 508, 2008 and this, the funky 208, adding some real aggression to UK roads.

-Even entry-level cars have rear parking sensors, a central touchscreen and alloy wheels, while moving up the trims adds niceties such as a larger screen, front sensors and a rear-view camera.
+Even entry-level cars have rear parking sensors, a central touchscreen, and alloy wheels, and moving up the trims adds niceties such as a larger screen, front sensors, and a rear-view camera.

 Renault Zoe